hudson-newey/webcomponents-workspace/README.md

 - Run the "storybook" launch option from the VSCode debugger (_recommend_)
 - Run the "storybook" script from the vscode npm scripts
-- Run `pnpm storybook` from a terminal window

-### Run tests

-- Run the "test-storybook" launch option from the VSCode debugger (_recommended_)
-- Run the "test-storybook" script from the VSCode npm scripts
-- Run `pnpm test-storybook` from a terminal window
+- Run `pnpm dev` from a terminal window